At Oil Additives, sustainability is the central theme of our purpose – Creating possibilities for a sustainable world.

 We are taking action as a partner to our customers to drive growth of sustainable lubricants.

-We will become carbon neutral for all our production sites in 2021, and reduce our specific CO2 footprint 30% by 2025.
+We will reduce our specific product carbon footprint 30% by 2025.

 We perform portfolio sustainability assessments, quantified by life cycle analyses, to further drive a sustainable product portfolio development, also engaging our customers in product portfolio reviews.

-We are reducing the CO2 footprint – 30% by 2025 - of our products through selection of raw materials and by becoming gate-to-gate carbon neutral.
-For that, usage of green electricity and compensation certificates are short-term levers together with a long-term plan for carbon emission reduction.
+We are reducing the carbon footprint – 30% by 2025 - of our products through working together with our suppliers, selection of raw materials and by switching to green electricity at all of our production sites.
+Investment in high quality compensation certificates will be used as short-term lever together with a long-term plan to minimize any remaining, non-avoidable carbon emissions of our sites.

-We are actively developing our product portfolio towards more sustainable products over the full life cycle, by phasing out challenged products, fostering growth with leading products and commercializing new sustainable products.
+We are actively developing our product portfolio towards more sustainable oil additives over the full life cycle, by phasing out challenged products, fostering growth with leading products and commercializing new sustainable products.

-We aim to engage customers in product portfolio reviews utilizing portfolio sustainability assessments reviews to drive product selection that will help reduce their carbon footprint as well as further drive growth of sustainable lubricants.
+We aim to engage customers in product portfolio reviews utilizing portfolio sustainability assessments to drive product selection that will help reduce the carbon footprint along the whole lubricant value chain as well as further drive growth of sustainable lubricants.

 THE WAY TO CONVERSION FREE (DEFORESTATION FREE) PALM OIL SUPPLY CHAINS 2023